ersheff/node-workshop/6web-interface-example.md

 Serve a webpage:
 The server should point visitors to a webpage.
 This example shows how to point visitors to a 'public' folder.

 Refer to the image -- as your object reference may be different the this example.
-The following line points visitors to a folder 'public', where our 'index.html' webpage is located.

->
-app.use(express.static(path.join(__dirname, 'public')));
+Lines 17 and 20 point the visitors to html page.

 ### node/socket events based on page